 Seven was with him when she

 wasn't consulting on the Borg at Starfleet Command.
-She had made several early attempts to see
+She'd made several early

 specter of Chakotay was a wedge pushing them apart.